namnv2001/nottify-node/README.md

-# nottify-node# Nottify-Node
+# Nottify-node

-Mobile music-app's backend that store account's database which serves for login/logout features
+Backend server for Nottify

-# Local run
+## Local run

 * First you need to have a MongoDB's database.